brainhack-school2020/BHS_Project_dMRI/README.md

 ### Tools

-The "D-MRI project" project will rely on the following technologies:
+The "Diffusion MRI reconstruction project" will rely on the following technologies:
  * Python to be the main language used to complete this project.
+ * DIPY to be used as analysis package of diffuison MRI data for Python.
  * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
  * Visual Studio Code to be code editor.
+ * qMRLab to load reconstruction results offered by online datasets